Daneesh-100/organic-or-not/README.md

+# Organic-or-Inorganic
-sample code of Organic or Inorganic files
+All type of Organic or Inorganic files